Observation of chiral edge transport in a rapidly-rotating quantum gas

 The injection and subsequent propagation of a chiral edge mode is illustrated in Fig.~\ref{Fig1}a-b, and corresponding images of the atomic density are shown in Fig.~\ref{Fig1}e-f.
 First, we drive a radial flow of atoms toward the wall via a rotating anisotropy of the underlying harmonic trap, meaning that in the rotating frame atoms experience a static scalar saddle potential $\Vs=-\varepsilon m \omega^2 r^2 \sin 2\varphi/2$.
 Here $\varepsilon=0.125(4)$ is the strength of the anisotropy, and $(r,\varphi)$ are radial and azimuthal coordinates.
 Isopotential flow on this saddle, in analogy to the $\vec{E}\times\vec{B}$ drift of electromagnetism, leads to a radial motion of atoms along the diagonal.
-Crucially, in the vicinity of the edge the dispersion increases with wavevector $k$.
-The azimuthal impulse provided by the saddle therefore injects atoms into a state with non-zero group velocity, and atoms begin to propagate along the boundary.
-When the resulting edge state reaches a variable azimuthal angle, $\varphi_0$, we turn off the saddle potential which freezes the momentum evolution.
-Subsequent propagation occurs at a constant group velocity, without dissipation or backscattering.
+Crucially, in the vicinity of the edge an atom's energy increases with its wavevector $k$ along the wall.
+The azimuthal impulse provided by the saddle therefore injects atoms into states with non-zero group velocity, and they begin to propagate along the boundary~\cite{Chalopin2020}.
+The wavevector of an atom evolves with its azimuthal position, with the leading edge of the density distribution corresponding to atoms with the highest injected wavevector.
+Once this wavefront reaches a variable azimuthal angle, $\varphi_0$, we turn off the saddle potential which freezes the momentum evolution.
+Subsequent propagation of the wavefront occurs at a constant group velocity, without detectable dissipation or backscattering.